 Happiness Tip #1

-Don’t gossip.
+Be positive.
+You can choose positivity.
+The easiest way to start is to decide not to engage in gossip.
+You cannot be positive while talking down someone else.
+So, don’t gossip.
 Period.
-And what I mean by gossip is talking about someone who is not in the room and who has not given you express permission to speak to others about him or her.
+What I mean by gossip is talking negatively about someone who is not in the room and who has not given you express permission to speak to others about him or herself.
 The ONLY exception to this is when an intervention is needed for the person’s own good.
 And even then the conversation should only be had with someone who is able to DO SOMETHING about the problem.

-Don’t talk about someone behind their back under the thinly veiled disguise of asking for prayer for that person or because you are concerned about them.
-If you want to ask someone to pray for someone else, just ask them to pray.
-If you’re worried about someone else, pray for them, offer that person your assistance or a listening ear, then keep their confidence as though your life depended on it.
+Don’t talk about someone behind their back under the thinly veiled disguise of concerned for that person.
+If you want to ask someone to pray for, or help, someone else, just ask them to pray.
+If you’re worried about someone, pray for them, offer that person your assistance or a listening ear, then keep their confidence as though your life depended on it.

 It is not gossip to praise someone or to recognize and celebrate their character or accomplishments with others.
 Feel free to do that.
 In fact, the more of that in our culture, the better.